-Tinubu Sends Direct Message to Nigeria's Security Adviser Raibadu Amid Battle With El-Rufai
+Tinubu Sends Direct Message to Nigeria's Security Adviser Ribadu Amid Battle With El-Rufai

-Tinubu Sends Direct Message to Nigeria's Security Adviser Raibadu Amid Battle With El-Rufai
+Tinubu Sends Direct Message to Nigeria's Security Adviser Ribadu Amid Battle With El-Rufai

 • President Bola Ahmed Tinubu praised National Security Adviser Nuhu Ribadu for leading successful operations against banditry and terrorism

-• The National Security Adviser, Nuhu Ribadu, was described by the President as honest, courageous, and fully committed to national security duties
+• The high-ranking federal government official was described by the president as honest, courageous, and committed to national security duties

-• The Presidency reaffirmed confidence in Nigeria’s security leadership amid public disagreements involving former Kaduna State governor Nasir El-Rufai
+• The Presidency reaffirmed confidence in Nigeria’s security leadership amid public disagreements with former Kaduna State Governor Nasir El-Rufai

 Adamawa state - President Bola Ahmed Tinubu has publicly commended Nigeria’s National Security Adviser, Nuhu Ribadu, lauding his leadership and commitment in the country’s fight against banditry and terrorism.

-The message, delivered amid an ongoing public disagreement involving former Kaduna state governor Nasir El-Rufai, underscored the President’s confidence in the nation’s security architecture and its chief coordinator.
+The message, delivered amid Ribadu's ongoing public disagreement involving former Kaduna State Governor Nasir El-Rufai, underscored confidence in the nation’s security architecture and its chief coordinator.

 President Tinubu praises National Security Adviser Nuhu Ribadu for his leadership in the fight against banditry and terrorism.